-On the other hand, on the objective element, the nature and purpose of the transfer/transaction will have to be ascertained, with the attached attestations and documentary evidence.
-According to some international reports, it is thought that the illicit asset changes its nature before being moved and relocated in the lawful market (e.g., the illicit asset is converted into gold or precious stones, real estate, and securities purchases such as cars, planes or boats).
+On the other hand, on the objective element, the nature and purpose of the transfer/transaction will have to be ascertained with the attached attestations and documentary evidence.
+According to some international reports, it is thought that the illicit asset changes its nature before being moved and relocated to the lawful market (e.g., the illicit asset is converted into gold or precious stones, real estate, and securities purchases such as cars, planes, or boats).

-The activity of combating and mitigating maritime piracy operates in different sectors and areas that are opposed to each other, encompassing the need to provide greater cooperation that, if made functional, reduces this criminal phenomenon of international scale.
+The activity of combating and mitigating maritime piracy operates in different sectors and areas that are opposed to each other, encompassing the need to provide greater cooperation that, if made functional, reduces this criminal phenomenon on an international scale.

 Therefore, there must be ad hoc anti-piracy instruments in the domestic legislation of these states.
 For example, on the legislative front, the transposition and enactment of specific international and national acts prevent and mitigate the occurrence of this risky event.
 On the criminal litigation front, they are providing greater repression in terms of punishment and imprisonment for the perpetrators and genuine interest on the part of the judicial and investigative authorities in pursuing the crime.
 Finally, on the operational front (at sea), provide military and maritime police forces with sufficient means, training, and knowledge in the field of anti-piracy.
 Important, however, is the establishment, dialogue, and active collaboration in the areas of extrajudicial cooperation, maritime cooperation (enabling maritime control and intervention activities), and the exchange of economic data between respectively competent financial authorities.
 This last point, economic risk, is given little importance in the international context.
 Still, according to some researchers, if the economic capacity of these criminal organizations can be blocked, the capacity for the crime to be carried out is blocked or reduced.